developerhasan99/audit-pro-seo/PROJECT_SUMMARY.md

 ## Conclusion

-The JavaScript version of SEOnaut is **FEATURE COMPLETE** at the core level.
+The JavaScript version of Audit Pro SEO is **FEATURE COMPLETE** at the core level.
 Every major component from the Go version has been successfully converted and is ready to use.
 The crawler works, the API is functional, and the basic UI is in place.

 This is a **production-ready** foundation that can be deployed and used immediately.
 Additional features like advanced SEO analyzers, WebSocket updates, and archive functionality can be added incrementally.